DrewCarlson/WalletKit-Kotlin/README.md

 ## Usage

 A free Blockset token is required to use this library or run tests/demos, [learn more](https://docs.blockset.com/getting-started/authentication).

-(For Demo/Tests) Once obtained, add it to your environment with `export BDB_CLIENT_TOKEN="..."` before running any gradle commands.
+For demo/tests: add the token to your environment with `export BDB_CLIENT_TOKEN="..."` before running any gradle commands.

 Here is a minimal example of System creation in platform-independent Kotlin.
 ```kotlin